This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 For beginners, I can definitely recommend attending a resin course.
 There you will learn to understand the technique from the ground up – with all its peculiarities and precautions.
 You will be accompanied step by step through the individual phases: From preparation and design to cleaning and post-processing.

 Have fun experimenting with resin!

 Although Patricia Jaggi has been enthusiastic about painting since her youth, she discovered her true passion a few years ago with Resin Epoxy Art.
 After studying economics, she worked as a business consultant and as a scientist, which left her little time for painting.
-After the birth of her children she allowed herself more freedom to be artistically active again.
+After the birth of her children, she allowed herself more freedom to be artistically active again.
 Today she works with various techniques in her studio in Basel – her great love, however, is resin art.
-She was fascinated by the luminosity of the pictures and their depth effect.
+She was fascinated by the luminosity of the paintings and their depth effect.
 It is her wish to arouse enthusiasm and positive feelings in the viewer through her paintings as well.
 Since Patricia wants to share her joy and her knowledge about resin art with others, she now also offers courses.